 By creating opportunities for our young people to learn a new skill (or develop an existing one), get physically active, give service to their communities, and take part in an adventure, the Award challenges young people to leave their comfort zones—and that's when the good stuff happens.
 They build self-confidence and greater resilience, helping to set them up for success in today's uncertain world, where they face more challenges than ever.

 The Duke of Edinburgh's International Award is the world's leading youth achievement award.
-Proven to help with job and study prospects, it has transformed the lives of millions of young people since it first began in 1962 ... will you—or someone you know—join them?
+Proven to help with job and study prospects, it has transformed the lives of millions of young people since it first began ... will you join us?

 Who delivers the Award in New Zealand?